nas-hub/apijam/Labs/Advanced/KVM - Dynamic API Proxy Configuration/README.md

 # Quiz

-1. TODO

-2. TODO
+1. Can the same approach be used to dynamically enable/disable detailed message logging?
+If yes, how?

+2. How can you add dynamic processing to all API Proxies present in an environment?

 # Summary

-TODO

-# References

-* Useful Apigee documentation links on Traffic Management & Spike Arrest Policy  -
+By leveraging KVM attributes and Conditional Tags you added dynamic processing capability to your proxy.

 # Rate this lab

 How did you like this lab?
-Rate [here](https://goo.gl/forms/oivm4A6DqBKM9AEJ3).
+Rate [here](https://docs.google.com/forms/d/e/1FAIpQLSee9-QOxlM3T4WY3xkYBibvBotWwQ-fejZapRfRvIBArYA0Hg/viewform).